Data-Monkey/home-lab/GTFS-NetworkX/readme.md

-I wanted to play with networkX and maps.
+I wanted to experiment with NetworkX and maps.
 To have a network to play with I decided to draw the Sydney Train network on a map.

 Transport NSW makes its timetable availabe in the google GTFS format.